paintparty/lasertag/README.md

 ## Usage
 Requires Clojure `1.9.0` or higher

-If using with Babashka, requires Babashka `v1.12.196`(Coming Soon) or higher
+If using with Babashka, requires Babashka `v1.12.196` or higher

 <br>